-- [35] Had respondent conducted due diligence, he would have learnt of the 2008 inspection by the Reserve Bank, the outcome of which pointed to Realcor's illegal conduct of running the business of a bank without a license.
-Respondent would have realised there and then that Realcor was not an investment and directed his client elsewhere. - [36] Respondent had a duty to familiarise himself with the regulatory environment around property syndications.
-In order to get a better appreciation of the risks associated with property syndications and the kind of disclosures that should have been made by respondent in order to appropriately advise complainant, one has to refer to the statutory disclosures contained in the Government Notice 459 published in Government Gazette 28690 in 2006, hereinafter referred to as 'the notice'. - [37] The notice contains minimum mandatory disclosures, which must be made by promoters of property syndicates.
+- [33] Respondent was invited to demonstrate that he had conducted due diligence on Realcor, prior to advising complainant.
+No such evidence was presented and, as will become apparent, respondent conducted no due diligence whatsoever on Realcor. - [34] Had respondent conducted due diligence, he would have learnt of the 2008 inspection by the Reserve Bank.
+The outcome of which, pointed to Realcor's illegal conduct of running the business of a bank without a license.
+Respondent would have realised there and then that Realcor was not an investment and directed his client elsewhere. - [35] Respondent had a duty to familiarise himself with the regulatory environment around property syndications.
+In order to get a better appreciation of the risks associated with property syndications and the kind of disclosures that should have been made by respondent in order to appropriately advise complainant, one has to refer to the statutory disclosures contained in the Government Notice 459 published in Government Gazette 28690 in 2006, hereinafter referred to as 'the Notice'. - [36] The Notice contains minimum mandatory disclosures, which must be made by promoters of property syndicates.
 The disclosures must form part of the disclosure document or prospectus, which must be issued by the promoter.
-By extension, any provider who recommends this type of investment to clients, must be aware of the notice and is obliged to deal with the disclosures when advising their client.
+By extension, any provider who recommends this type of investment to clients, must be aware of the Notice and is obliged to deal with the disclosures when advising their client.

 The aim, as set out in the Gazette, is to protect the public.
-Some of the most pertinent provisions of notice 459 are highlighted below: - a) Section 1 (a) states as follows:
+Some of the most pertinent provisions of Notice 459 are highlighted below:

+a) Section 1 (a) states as follows: